Nick689/CustomPOS/Usage.md

 - senario -1 - Price will never be modified automaticaly.
 Usefull for Miscelaneous item and other freely fixed item.
 (IMPORTANT:Set base price to 1.00)
 - senario 0 - Price cannot be under public price.
 Public price will be applied when changing customer.
 - senario 1 - Discount cannot exceed Maxdisc.
 Public price will be applied when changing customer.
-- senario 2 - Maxdisc can be applied as you like.
+- senario 2 - Discount can be set freely up to Maxdisc.
 Public price will be applied when changing customer.
 - senario 3 - Price can be set freely.
 Public price will be applied when changing customer.
 - senario 4 - Promo discount will be applied automaticaly when adding new item, duplicating invoice, public price button pressed, changing customer.